JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-03-jetpack-compose-effect-handlers.md

 ### rememberCoroutineScope

-This call creates a `CoroutineScope` used to create jobs that can be thought as children of the composition.
+This call creates and remembers a `CoroutineScope` used to create jobs that can be thought as children of the composition.

 * Used to run **suspended effects bound to the composition lifecycle**.
 * Creates `CoroutineScope` bound to this composition lifecycle.
 * The scope is **cancelled when leaving the composition**.
 * Same scope is returned across compositions, so we can keep submitting more tasks to it and all ongoing ones will be cancelled when finally leaving.
 * Useful to launch jobs **in response to user interactions**.
-* Runs the effect on the applier dispatcher (Usually [`AndroidUiDispatcher.Main`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-master-dev:compose/runtime/runtime-dispatch/src/androidMain/kotlin/androidx/compose/runtime/dispatch/AndroidUiDispatcher.kt;l=29;drc=773cdb49ea3e3fc440967a278973e3bd211beb21)) when entering.
+* Runs the effect on the applier dispatcher (Usually [`AndroidUiDispatcher.Main`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/ui/ui/src/androidMain/kotlin/androidx/compose/ui/platform/AndroidUiDispatcher.android.kt)) when entering.

 ```kotlin
 @Composable